ChrisCho-H/bitcoin-sdk-js/README.md

 // sends bitcoin to single(or multi) sig script with hashlock await tx.addOutput({
     address: await bitcoin.address.generateScriptAddress(
-        // able to spend this output if 'secret' is given (await bitcoin.script.generateHashLockScript('secretHex')) +
+        // able to spend this output if 'secretHex' is given (await bitcoin.script.generateHashLockScript('secretHex')) +
         // you can use generateMultiSigScript instead of single sig here (await bitcoin.script.generateSingleSigScript(pubkey)),